anandprabhakar0507/html-handbook/6-Tags-that-interact-with-text.md

 ![](6-Tags-that-interact-with-text/Screen%20Shot%202019-06-12%20at%2009.45.21.png)

-I must say you rarely see them in the wild, for sure not much as `ul` and `ol`, but sometimes they might be u seful.
+I must say you rarely see them in the wild, for sure not much as `ul` and `ol`, but sometimes they might be useful.

 ## Other text tags